Study: One-quarter of high school students use e-cigarettes

 Additionally, the results of a separate analysis, published simultaneously, confirm concerns that the appeal of so-called e-cigarettes is based on the sweet-tasting flavors available -- with preference for mango, mint and fruit flavors.

-Manufacturers of the popular brand Juul last month were forced to suspend sales of their fruit-flavored products in the U.S., five weeks after the Trump administration proposed banning them, over concerns that they effectively encourage teen use.
+Manufacturers of the popular brand Juul last month were forced to suspend sales of their fruit-flavored products in the United States, five weeks after the Trump administration proposed banning them, over concerns they effectively encourage teen use.

 "The whole e-cigarette field is quite controversial," Jessica L. Barrington-Trimis, assistant professor of preventive medicine at the Keck School of Medicine at the University of Southern California, told UPI.
 "If adult smokers are able to successfully quit smoking cigarettes using these products, we don't want to discourage that."